mesosphere/dcos-docs-site/pages/ksphere/konvoy/partner-solutions/jenkins/index.md

     This command may take awhile.
 When it is finished, you should have the `jenkins_home/nodes` folder locally.

-## Step 2: Write the directory to new instance of Jenkins
+## Write the directory to new instance of Jenkins

 In this step, you will copy the `$JENKINS_HOME/jobs` folder into the running Jenkins pod.